-1. NaaS facilitates flexibility to meet dynamic business
+- 1. NaaS facilitates flexibility to meet dynamic business requirements, including centralizing operations while addressing scalability requirements.

-requirements.
 As-a-service models provide organizations with the financial flexibility to meet continued business objectives without requiring significant capital investments, whether for compute, storage, or network resources.
-Subscription-based models support agility and pivots in business strategy.
+COVID-19 has spurred them to consider subscription-based models to support agility and pivots in business strategy.
+As a result, planning horizons have shortened.
 NaaS offers a more stable and predictable planning process for operational budgeting, including pay-as-you-go capabilities for added resources only when needed.
-Added managed services can be implemented to help centralize all of the network and oversee all network operations.

-2. NaaS lowers operational risk.
+Added managed services can be implemented to help centralize all of the network and oversee all network operations. - 2.
+NaaS lowers operational risk with enhanced security.
 Oftentimes, adding services for NaaS deployments mitigates risks with proactive advisory and management capabilities.
 Faster deployment of new features and functions provides enhanced security.
-Proactive management capabilities often include AIOps (AI for IT Operations) driven insights, or highly skilled networking experts, to ensure the organization is maximizing its deployment with the latest product features, functions, or configurations.
+Proactive management capabilities often include AlOps (Al for IT Operations) driven insights, or highly skilled networking experts, to ensure the organization is maximizing its deployment with the latest product features, functions, or configurations.
 This proactive management approach is designed to optimize performance and operations, and to correct any issues before they cause an outage.
 NaaS can provide comprehensive day-to-day management of the network to offload lean IT staff resources.

-3. NaaS empowers organizations to keep pace with
+3. The newest technology - NaaS empowers organizations to keep pace with innovation.

-innovation.
 Technology is changing rapidly.
 The pace of this change means some equipment quickly becomes obsolete and staff are left unprepared.
 NaaS enables methodology and astute financing for organizations to keep equipment and resources up to date with quicker tech refresh cycles for capital investments like hardware and software updates.
 Faster deployment of new features and functions help enhance security to ensure the network is in a good state of repair.
 NaaS provides the ability to meet line-of-business requirements to launch new services and capabilities faster.
 Extended services ensure optimal performance and keep organizations safe from security vulnerabilities caused by out-of-date equipment or configurations.

-Top 3 benefits of adopting NaaS:
+Top 3 benefits of adopting NaaS